JosepRivaille/BOTinder/README.md

 # BOTinder

-First of all, we need Python3.5 installed on our computer and any package manager like apt-get or brew.
+First of all, we need Python3.5 and Node.js installed on our computer and any package manager like apt-get or brew.

+## Server

-## Installation
+### Installation
 ```[bash]
 sudo apt-get install python3-pip
 pip3 install virtualenvwrapper